Fittiboy/hrs/README.md

 fi
 ```
 This allows you to call `. rproj --temp parser_testing` to immediately jump to your project directory and start editing `src/main.rs`.
-Since changing directory is finnicky, I am fairly certain that you have to use `. rproj` instead of `rproj`, so it might make sense to alias this!
+Since changing directory is finicky, I am fairly certain that you have to use `. rproj` instead of `rproj`, so it might make sense to alias this!